UMD: A Globally Connected University

 This course is approved for the Sustainability Minor.

 To view the syllabus for this program: SU17 Czech Republic ENCE Syllabus.pdf

-Pre-departure orientation and travel information will be held on May 12, 2017
+Pre-departure orientation and travel information meeting is TBD.

 You will be housed at the dormitories of the Czech Technical University in Prague and will be using on campus lecture rooms, the library and laboratory facilities.